fgcz/bfabricPy/faq.md

-## Q:Howto add a custom attribute to a sample
+## Q:Howto add a custom attribute to a sample?

 ```{py}
 #!/usr/bin/env python3